 - I. PSC 1510 Introduction to American Government (4cr) - II.
 12 credit hours in three 2000-level Political Science courses.
 At least one course must focus on non-U.S. government or politics, or international relations. - III.
 4 credit hours in one 1000-level or 2000-level History course. - IV.
 12 credit hours in three 3000-level or 4000-level Political Science courses.
-At least one must focus on U.S. government or politics, and at least one must focus on non-U.S. government or politics, or international relations. - V. 4 credit hours in one 3000-level or 4000-level History course VI.
-HIS 4800 Senior Seminar in History and Political Science (4cr) Minor in History and Political Science Grades: Students must pass courses with a grade of C- or better to count toward the minor.
-Total Credit Hours: Students must earn a minimum of 20 credit hours in history and political science to fulfill the minor requirements.
-Requirements: The minor requires at least 4 credit hours in History and 4 credit hours in Political Science.
-At least 8 credit hours of the required 20 credit hours must be at the 2000-level or higher.
-Integrative Studies Faculty: Gary Hawkins (Creative Writing) (Chair) Program Overview The mission of the Integrative Studies major is to provide a means for well-disciplined and self-motivated students, whose interests integrate two or more disciplines and which cannot be adequately addressed by a single major program at Warren Wilson College, to design and carry out an individualized major.
-The goals of the Integrative Studies Program are the following:
+At least one must focus on U.S. government or politics, and at least one must focus on non-U.S. government or politics, or international relations. - V. 4 credit hours in one 3000-level or 4000-level History course - VI.
+HIS 4800 Senior Seminar in History and Political Science (4cr) Minor in Global Studies Grades: Students must maintain a minimum average GPA of 2.0 in courses counting toward the Global Studies minor.
+Requirements: